-As part of its measures to restrain healthcare costs in Japan, the Japanese government enacts biennial revisions to government reimbursements for drugs, medical treatment, and medical equipment covered by the national health insurance scheme.
-In addition, intense competition and innovations in technology both in Japan and overseas could serve to greatly lower prices and adversely affect the Company’s operating results and financial position.
+In the domestic healthcare industry, Japanese government enacts biennial revisions to government reimbursements for drugs, medical treatment, and medical equipment covered by the national health insurance scheme as part of its measures to control health expenditures.
+In addition, intense competition and innovations in technologies both in Japan and overseas could serve to greatly lower market prices of products.
+Terumo takes measures to minimize the impacts of such risks through continuous reduction of manufacturing costs and sales expansion of highly value-added products.
+However, large fluctuations in market prices could adversely affect the Company’s operating results and financial position.

 Terumo faces the risk of being involved in lawsuits, disputes, and other types of legal proceedings both in Japan and overseas.
-The Company strives to minimize legal risks through such measures as continuous research efforts on the part of the Legal, Intellectual Property, and other departments and a system of internal checks.
-Reports on the risk management structure are provided to the Board of Directors and the Audit/Supervisory Committee as needed.
-However, if the Company were sued by a third party for damages or an injunction against sales or any other major legal action were taken, it could affect the Company’s operating results and financial position.
+The Company strives to minimize legal risks through such measures as continuous research efforts on the part of Legal and Compliance, Intellectual Property, and other respective divisions as well as system of internal control.
+The management structure is also in place to ensure that the Board of Directors and the Audit and Supervisory Committee review situations as needed.
+However, if the Company were to be sued by a third party for damages, or an injunction against sales or any other major legal action were to be taken, the Company’s operating results and financial position could be affected.